MaikMichel/dbFlux/README.md

-# dbFlow - Easy development flow for Oracle APEX Apps
+# dbFLux - Easy development flow for Oracle APEX Apps

 Using this extension enables you to develop Oracle APEX applications in a simple flow